baldurk/renderdoc/docs/in_application_api.rst

     specifies whether all live resources at the time of capture should be included in the capture, even if they are not referenced by the frame.
 Default is off.

-.. cpp:enumerator:: RENDERDOC_CaptureOption::eRENDERDOC_Option_SaveAllInitials

-    specifies whether all initial states of resources at the start of the frame should be saved, rather than omitting large resource contents which are detected to be likely unused.
-Default is off.

 .. cpp:enumerator:: RENDERDOC_CaptureOption::eRENDERDOC_Option_CaptureAllCmdLists

     specifies whether all command lists should be captured on D3D11 where multithreaded submission is not optimal, rather than only capturing those recorded after frame capture begins.
 Default is off.